 Public Official Conflict of Interest Notice

-Those selected to serve on this body will be legally considered public officials for the duration of their service.
-As such, they will be required to publicly disclose potential conflicts of interest.
+Those selected to serve on this body are legally considered public officials for the duration of their service.
+As such, they are required to publicly disclose potential conflicts of interest.
 If potential conflicts of interest are not disclosed, individual members are subject to education or monetary sanctions from the Oregon Government Ethics Commission.

-Having potential conflicts of interest does not preclude you from serving on this body and may not impact your ability to participate fully on this body.
+Having potential conflicts of interest does not preclude someone from serving on this body and may not impact their ability to participate fully.
 Stakeholders often have potential conflicts of interest by the nature of having an interest in development review.
-The Conflict of Interest Disclosure is included in the application.
-Please describe all potential or actual conflicts of interest on your application.
+The Conflict of Interest Disclosure is included in an application for appointment to the DRAC.
+A prospective applicant should describe all potential or actual conflicts of interest on their application.

 Apply for the DRAC